OSC/phylogatr/index.md

 ## *phylogatR*

-*phylogatR* brings together genetic data with georeferenced specimen records that are analysis-ready.
+*PhylogatR* brings together genetic data with georeferenced specimen records that are analysis-ready.
 Analysis of these data can be conducted on the Ohio Supercomputer using R scripts or R Shiny apps provided by the *phylogatR* team. *phylogatR* supports both professional biologists and educational modules intended for secondary or college classes.

 ## How *phylogatR* Works